iarakshana/hw7/README.md

 Begin by making a dictionary of all of the characters in the play.
 Then count their spoken lines.
 Who has the most lines in the play?
-How many lines
+How many lines do they have?